haleyhedlin/myrepo/README.md

-# myrepoA line I wrote on my local computer
+# myrepo A line I wrote on my local computer

-adding a line
+updating in useR tutorial